MBOYIRE/Pig--Dice/Readme.md

 #Project name
 PIG DICE GAME
 #Description
-This is a project which is a game.to be more precise its a roll the dice game .from the title it involves two players and also involves a dice.
+This is a project which is a game.to be more precise its a roll the dice game .from the title it involves two players and also involves a dice.any one can play it!!!
 #Author.MBOYIRE Delphine
 Date:on 14th January 2019
 #Setup instructions.